mamishere/Car-Dataset/README.md

 - **Sklean**
 - **Other Modeling Modules**

 <a name="step2"></a>

 ## 2. Second Step: Data Preprocessing

-$$matn mamad benivis$$
+Here we'll equip our dataset to be ready foe modeling.

 <a name="step3"></a>

 ## 3. Third and Final Step: Modeling

-$$matn mamad benivis$$
+In the last part we'll check some famous relevant regression models and choose the best model for this dataset.

 <a name="step4"></a>

 ## 4. Dataset

-The data we have used in this project was downloaded from <a href = "https://www.kaggle.com/datasets/nehalbirla/vehicle-dataset-from-cardekho" style="text-decoration:none;" target="_blank"> Kaggle</a>.
-It was uploaded from Cardekho.com .
-The dataset consists of 301 rows and 9 columns with no null values.
-Column data consist of independent Features.
-The independent features contain both categorical and numeric values.
+The data we have used in this project was downloaded from <a href = "https://www.kaggle.com/datasets/athirags/car-data" style="text-decoration:none;" target="_blank"> Kaggle</a>.
+There are more useful information about this dataset in the notebook.